 Harassment, in general terms, is conduct so severe, persistent, or pervasive that it affects the student's ability to participate in or benefit from an educational program or activity; creates an intimidating, threatening, hostile, or offensive educational environment; or substantially interferes with the student's academic performance.
 This prohibition extends to dating violence, as defined in Board Policy FFH and may also meet the definition of bullying in some cases, as defined in Board Policy FFI.
-A copy of the District's policy is available in the principal's office and in the superintendent's office or on the District's Website: http://www.tasb.org/policy/pol/private/079907/.
+A copy of the District's policy is available in the principal's office and in the superintendent's office.